-- 5.1.1 Cannabis testing facilities entities shall test for cannabis-related analytes for which they are licensed and registered by the Department. - 5.1.2 Cannabis testing facilities entities shall develop and implement an employee training program to ensure competency of cannabis testing facility entity employees for their assigned function and shall document each employee's qualifications. - 5.1.3 A cannabis processing licensee, or any medical cannabis establishment Licensees shall not treat or otherwise adulterate a cannabinoid product, concentrate, cannabinoid extract, or extract with any non-cannabinoid additive that would increase potency, toxicity or addictive potential, or that would create an unsafe combination, with caffeine or other chemical that may increase carcinogenicity or cardiac effects. - 5.1.4 All edible cannabis products must shall be homogenized to ensure uniform disbursement of cannabinoids throughout the product(s). - 5.1.5 Cannabis cultivation Every medical cannabis establishment licensees must shall comply with the testing requirements rules and regulations for cannabis and cannabis products in this Partrelated to Cannabis Testing Facilities in Subpart 1: Cannabis Testing Facilities.
+- 5.1.1 Cannabis testing entities shall test for cannabis-related analytes for which they are licensed and registered by the Department. - 5.1.2 Cannabis testing entities shall develop and implement an employee training program to ensure competency of cannabis testing entity employees for their assigned function and shall document each employee's qualifications. - 5.1.3 Licensees shall not treat or otherwise adulterate a cannabinoid product, concentrate, cannabinoid extract, or extract with any non-cannabinoid additive that would increase potency, toxicity or addictive potential, or that would create an unsafe combination, with caffeine or other chemical that may increase carcinogenicity or cardiac effects. - 5.1.4 All edible cannabis products shall be homogenized to ensure uniform disbursement of cannabinoids throughout the product(s). - 5.1.5 Every medical cannabis establishment licensee shall comply with the testing requirements for cannabis and cannabis products in this Part.